SNORKELING WITH GIANT SALAMANDERS

 For most of our guests it was the

 first time they had ridden a 200mph train so it was a fun

-through the mountains just a few days earlier, the
+through the mountains just a few days earlier, I expected it

-salamanders laying in wait under dark rocky overhangs.
+salamander laying in wait under a dark rocky overhang.
 Were

 Out and About

 the salamanders pretended to be rocks, one finally swum out into

 the open.
 Another followed and within a short time we each

 had a salamander under surveillance.

 It is not easy following a fast swimming